Cab Calloway: Legal issues

-In December 1945, Calloway and his friend Felix H. Payne Jr. were beaten by a police officer, William E. Todd, and arrested in Kansas City, Missouri after attempting to visit bandleader Lionel Hampton at the whites-only Pla-Mor Ballroom.
+In December 1945, Calloway and his friend Felix H. Payne Jr. were beaten by a police officer, William E. Todd, and arrested in Kansas City, Missouri, after attempting to visit bandleader Lionel Hampton at the whites-only Pla-Mor Ballroom.
 They were taken to the hospital for injuries, then charged with intoxication and resisting arrest.
-When Hampton learned of the incident he refused to continue the concert.
+When Hampton learned of the incident, he refused to continue the concert.
 Todd said he was informed by the manager, who did not recognize Calloway, that they were attempting to enter.
 He claimed they refused to leave and struck him.
 Calloway and Payne denied his claims and maintained they had been sober; the charges were dismissed.
 In February 1946, six civil rights organizations, including the NAACP, demanded that Todd be fired, but he had already resigned after a pay cut.

-In 1952, Calloway was arrested in Leesburg, Virginia on his way to the race track in Charles Town, West Virginia.
+In 1952, Calloway was arrested in Leesburg, Virginia, on his way to the race track in Charles Town, West Virginia.
 He was charged with speeding and attempted bribery of a policeman.

 Death

 On June 12, 1994, Calloway suffered a stroke at his home in Westchester County, New York.
 He died five months later from pneumonia on November 18, 1994, at the age of 86, at a nursing home in Hockessin, Delaware.
-A memorial service was held in his honor at Cathedral of St. John the Divine.
+A memorial service was held in his honor at the Cathedral of St. John the Divine.
 He was survived by his wife, who died in 2008, five daughters, and seven grandsons.
 Calloway was buried at Ferncliff Cemetery in Hartsdale, New York.